MA in Organizational Leadership (MyPath)

 Only credits from regionally accredited institutions may be accepted in transfer.
 Failure to report any previous academic work at another college or university may be considered a violation of academic integrity.

 Most of UMass Global’s Master Degree programs do not require a graduate level exam; however, there are a few that do.
 For detailed information about which UMass Global programs have graduate exam and minimum test score requirements, please reference the University of Massachusetts Global Catalog.

 HAVE QUESTIONS ABOUT THE MASTER'S DEGREE REQUIREMENTS?
 Request more information>

 The competency-based Master of Arts in Organizational Leadership program consists of three Domains, each with four competencies, for a total of 12 competencies overall.
 Domain 1 focuses on the leadership foundations.
 Domain 2, which includes a capstone competency to reinforce the application of concepts and theories learned throughout the degree program, focuses on leadership practices.

-Students complete one of the three tracks in Domain 3; 1) Standard Track; 2) Military Track for eligible military and veterans only; and, 3) Project Management Track for students who have completed the UC, Irvine Extension Project Management Certificate.
+Students complete one of the three tracks in Domain 3: 1) Standard Track, 2) Military Track for eligible military and veterans only, or 3) Project Management Track for students who have completed the UC, Irvine Extension Project Management Certificate.

 Domain 1: Leadership Foundations - Core

 Analyze research and scholarly sources to make sound organizational decisions.

 Evaluate classical and contemporary leadership theories to refine leadership practices.